johscheuer/inovex_classes/hdm_workshop_2018/Readme.md

 # Introduction to Kubernetes

-Start [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) `minikube start` for the local development.
+Start [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) with `minikube start` for the local development.
 Validate that minikube is up and running: `minikube status` and that you can access minikube from your laptop `kubectl get nodes`.
 In order to explore the components of Kubernetes ssh into the Minikube VM: `minikube ssh`.

 ## Kubernetes high-level overview

-ssh agin into minikube with `minikube` and show the currenty running system components:
+While `minikube ssh`-ed into your Minikube VM, show the currenty running system components:

 ```bash
 # Show all pods of the control-plane